owenrumney/squealer/README.md

   squealer [flags]

 Flags:
       --concise                Reduced output.
       --config-file string     Path to the config file with the rules.
       --debug                  Include debug output.
       --everything             Scan all commits.... everywhere.
       --from-hash string       The hash to work back to from the starting hash.
   -h, --help                   help for squealer
       --no-git                 Scan as a directory rather than a git history.
+      --output-format string   The format that the output should come in (default, json, sarif.
       --redacted               Display the results redacted.
       --to-hash string         The most recent hash to start with.
 ```

 ### Config File